 Perhaps the most important way to optimize your intranet is by keeping the end user in mind throughout your entire intranet implementation.
 Because your employees will be using it the most, it is imperative to put content on the intranet that is meaningful to them.
 Include resources and content that better serves employees and helps them get their daily work tasks done.
 For example, include lots of employee-based information or tasks on your company intranet, such as filling out a time sheet, requesting a vacation or the employee benefits package.

 Including these items on your company intranet will ensure that it is optimized for the people who use it.
 Getting employee feedback every step of the way is the key to making your intranet optimal for the end user.
 Continuously ask your users what they utilize most on the intranet, as well as pain points.
 You can do this by setting up an intranet satisfaction survey, or including an online suggestion box on ways to improve the intranet.

 Optimizing your company intranet is an ongoing process.
 The above nine ways will ensure that your intranet is optimized for your users, and it will continue to be used as a business tool.
-How has your organization optimized its company intranet?
-I’d love to hear about it, comment below!
+Want to learn more?
+Schedule a demo with our team now!